SiarheiFedartsou/fastlane-plugin-versioning/README.md

 ### what is this `plist_build_setting_support` stuff about?!
-If you have a xcodeproject and have updated to Xcode 11, you'll notice that if you change your build and version numbers through the UI, the actual numbers are now stored inside build settings inside build confiugration.
+If you have a xcodeproject and have updated to Xcode 11, you'll notice that if you change your build and version numbers through the UI, the actual numbers are now stored inside build settings inside build configuration.
 The Info.plist file -- where they used to be stored -- now contains build setting variables (looks like `$(CURRENT_PROJECT_VERSION)` or `$(MARKETING_VERSION)`, for build number and version number respectively).
 If you are at this migration 'turning point', you have two options. you can either:

 - Continue using the legacy method of inserting build and versions directly into plists by simply add `plist_build_setting_support: true` to your plist action parameters